abrosov-sergey/Micro-SD/README.md

    ETL service must recover automatically after a failure.

 2. **Maintainability**
-   Updates and patches should be applied without causing significant downtime or requiring a full system restart.
+   Updates and patches should be applied without causing significant downtime.

 3. **Usability**
    The system interface should be intuitive for users with varying technical backgrounds.